BelimFaux/aoc24/README.md

 - `create n` - is used to initialize all files needed for a new day with number `n`.
 These include `days/day{n}.py` and `input/day{n}.test.txt` (the normal input file is downloaded automatically when running the corresponding python file)
 - `run n` - this command runs the `days/day{n}.py` file.
 - `runall` - this command runs all available days in the `days/` directory.
+Be careful when using this command, as running days when the input file is not present will result in the input being downloaded.
+This might send a lot of requests.
 - `update-badge` - this command will fetch user-data from the AoC Website and update the Badges in the `README.md` accordingly.

 For all options you can run the `main.py` file with the `--help` flag.